Please ensure Javascript is enabled for purposes of website accessibility

 What Resolves Overbought or Oversold Conditions in Stocks?

 Like with almost everything chart-related, price and time are the two factors that determine whether a stock is oversold or overbought.
-A quick correction in price (reverses direction) can resolve overbought and oversold conditions (as we see with TSLA above), as stocks trading in a range will bounce between the upper and lower bounds of the range.
-Alternatively, and which is better portrayed by NVDA, a period of consolidation can also bring overbought stocks back in line, even if they’re at higher prices.
+A quick correction in price (reverses direction) can resolve overbought and oversold conditions (as we see with the two bounces earlier this year above), as stocks trading in a range will bounce between the upper and lower bounds of the range.
+Alternatively, a period of consolidation can also bring overbought stocks back in line, even if they’re at higher prices.

 So, next time you see a call for a stock or index recovery based on oversold conditions, ask yourself the following questions: